bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Introduction-to-React-for-Complete.md

 -   <span id="b514">React requires your function name to begin with a capital letter.</span>

-> _Here’s an example of a stateless functional component that assigns an HTML class in JSX:_
+> _Here's an example of a stateless functional component that assigns an HTML class in JSX:_

     // After being transpiled, the <div> will have a CSS class of 'customClass' const DemoComponent = function() {